lemonmade/later/README.md

 - **0.2** (January 1, 2013): You can now use relative (i.e., 5d 4pm), absolute (i.e., January 6 4:00pm), or weekdays (Sunday 16:00) to specify the date and time desired.

 - **0.1** (December 29, 2012): Initial release

+## License
+Use it, change it, repackage it, whatever.
+Try not to take credit for my work.